A collection of tools I use or made.

 Why I make my own tools

 Creating my own instead of using other people's tools is a very appreciable exercise of self-discovery.
-It allows to ask, ala Marie Kondo, if these tools I use all the time as a software developer brings me happiness.
+It allows to ask, ala Marie Kondo, if these tools, frameworks, libraries I use all the time as a software developer bring me happiness.
 And if not, why do I keep using them?

 Coding my tools removes the notion of efficiency and productivity associated with software development.
 I don't know when the tool I build will be done and it doesn't matter, that's why it's relaxing.
 Instead of complying with other people way of doing, I discover my own and my software evolves with me.